-The SIIC regime provides for exemption from corporate income tax for profits from the letting of real estate and the subletting of properties possessed under real estate financial leasing contracts or the possession of which is granted on a temporary basis by the state, a local authority or one of their public establishments.
-The exemption applies to capital gains on sales to persons that are not related within the meaning of Article 39(12) of the FTC26 of real estate or real property rights, interests in partnerships or in subsidiaries subject to the SIIC regime and rights pertaining to a financial leasing contract pertaining to real estate.
+The SIIC regime provides for a CIT exemption for profits from the letting of real estate or subletting of properties for which possession is granted under real estate financial leasing contracts or on a temporary basis by the state, a local authority or one of their public establishments.
+The exemption also applies to capital gains on sales of the following to persons that are not related within the meaning of Article 39(12) FTC:

-The exemption from CIT is subject to compliance with the distribution requirements described below.
+The exemption from CIT is subject to compliance with the distribution requirements detailed below.

-- The SIIC and their subsidiaries must break down the corresponding income and expenses between their exempt and taxable sectors.
+The SIIC and its subsidiaries must break down the corresponding income and expenses between their exempt and taxable sectors.

-Article 208(C) of the FTC makes the CIT exemption subject to compliance with the following distribution requirements:
+Article 208(C) FTC makes the CIT exemption subject to compliance with the following distribution requirements:

-- at least 95 per cent of tax-exempt profits from the letting and the subletting of real estate (e.g., financial leasing or temporary grant of possession by the state) must be distributed before the end of the financial year following that in which they were made; and
+- at least 95 per cent of tax-exempt profits from the letting or subletting of real estate (e.g., financial leasing or temporary grant of possession by the state) must be distributed before the end of the financial year following that in which they were made; and

-- at least 70 per cent27 of tax-exempt capital gains from the disposal of real estate, real estate rights, real estate financial leasing contracts or interests in partnerships or subsidiaries subject to the SIIC regime must be distributed before the end of the second financial year following that in which they were made.
+- at least 70 per cent of tax-exempt capital gains from the disposal of real estate, real estate rights, real estate financial leasing contracts, or interests in partnerships or subsidiaries subject to the SIIC regime must be distributed before the end of the second financial year following that in which they were made.

-Dividends from subsidiaries subject to the SIIC regime are also exempt from CIT, provided that they are entirely redistributed in the financial year following that in which they were received.
-The same applies to dividends received from another SIIC where the company benefiting from the distribution holds at least 5 per cent of the capital and voting rights in the distributing company for a period of at least two years.28
+Dividends from subsidiaries subject to the SIIC regime are also exempt from CIT, provided that they are fully redistributed in the financial year following that in which they were received.
+The same applies to dividends received from another SIIC when the beneficiary holds at least 5 per cent of the capital and voting rights in the distributing company for a period of at least two years.16

-Failure to comply with the distribution requirements leads to the CIT exemption being cancelled in its entirety or partially where the profits for the exempt sector are subsequently adjusted upwards.
+Failure to comply with the distribution requirements leads to the CIT exemption being cancelled in its entirety or – if the profits for the exempt sector are subsequently adjusted upwards – partially.

-Profits from any incidental activities that do not benefit from the exemption are, correlatively, not subject to the distribution requirements that only apply to exempt profits.
+Profits from any incidental activities that do not benefit from the exemption are, correlatively, not subject to the distribution requirements; such requirements apply only to exempt profits.

 As for OPCIs, the taxation of distributed income follows the ordinary legal framework for the taxation of dividends.

-The particularities described for OPCIs can be found again for SIICs.
-Thus, distributed dividends from the SIIC's exempt profits are expressly excluded from the benefit of the 40 per cent tax allowance for individuals who elect to apply the progressive tax rate for income tax, and the parent company regime is not applicable to the fraction of dividends distributed by the SIIC to corporate shareholders when they are taken from profits that were exempt from CIT.
+The particularities described for OPCIs also apply to SIICs.
+Thus, distributed dividends from the SIIC's exempt profits are expressly excluded from the benefit of the 40 per cent tax allowance for individuals who elect to apply the progressive tax rates for individual income tax.
+Likewise, the participation exemption is not applicable to the fraction of dividends distributed by the SIIC to corporate shareholders when they are paid out of profits that were exempt from CIT.

-The profits made in France by foreign companies via a PE having elected to apply the SIIC regime are subject to a withholding tax of 26.5 per cent under Article 119 bis 2 of the FTC, except where provided otherwise by tax treaties.
-Pursuant to Article 115 quinquies of the FTC, it is only possible for a company to avoid the withholding tax if it is established in the European Union and subject to corporate income tax there, does not benefit from the possibility of election or exemption from CIT and does not otherwise benefit from a specific exemption for profits made in France that are deemed to be distributed.
+Profits made in France by foreign companies via a PE having elected to apply the SIIC regime are subject to a withholding tax of 25 per cent under Article 119 bis 2 FTC, unless tax treaties provide otherwise.
+Pursuant to Article 115 quinquies FTC, it is possible for a company to avoid the withholding tax only if it is established in the European Union and is subject to corporate income tax within the EU, does not benefit from the possibility of election or exemption from CIT, and does not otherwise benefit from a specific exemption for profits made in France and deemed to be distributed.

-Where the income is distributed by an SIIC to a shareholder other than a natural person that directly or indirectly holds at least 10 per cent of rights to receive dividends from that company at the time of payment, and where the income received by that shareholder is not subject to CIT or an equivalent tax at the level of that shareholder, the SIIC making the distribution is required to pay a 20 per cent withholding from the amount in question.
-However, this withholding is not due if the distribution is made to a company bound by a requirement to fully distribute the dividends that it receives and in which the shareholders directly or indirectly holding at least 10 per cent of rights to receive dividends are subject to corporate income tax (or an equivalent tax) for these distributions.
+When a SIIC distributes income to a shareholder, other than a natural person, that directly or indirectly holds at least 10 per cent of the rights to receive dividends from that company at the time of payment, and when that shareholder is not subject to CIT or an equivalent tax on the income received, the distributing SIIC is required to deduct a 20 per cent withholding tax.
+However, this withholding tax is not due if the distribution is made to a company bound by a requirement to fully distribute the dividends received and in which the shareholders directly or indirectly holding at least 10 per cent of the dividend rights are subject to CIT (or an equivalent tax) on these distributions.

-Capital gains from the sale of shares in an SIIC are subject to the general regime of capital gains on the sale of securities.
+Capital gains from the sale of shares in a SIIC are subject to the general regime for capital gains on the sale of securities.

-If made by non-residents holding at least 10 per cent of the SIIC's share capital, capital gains on sale are subject to the withholding provided for in Article 244 bis A of the FTC.
+If made by non-residents holding at least 10 per cent of the SIIC's share capital, capital gains on sale are subject to the withholding tax provided for in Article 244 bis A FTC.

 v Forfeiture of REIT status